 That’s 270 new shoppers finding your book each month.

 However, if you rank #6, you can expect 60 shoppers to click on your book.
 Sixty is still pretty cool and can really help, however, 270 is a lot better…like almost 5x times better.

 So, thanks to the steps above, you now know which keywords people are actually typing into Amazon, as well as how competitive they are.

 And just like that, we’ve turned online book marketing into a science.Writing is the art, but is your book marketing missing the science? #BookMarketClick To Tweet

 After reading this, I’m sure you can now answer that question.

-Again keywords are not a silver bullet and will not make a bad book become a bestseller.
-But using them can be a powerful method in which to increase your traffic and ultimately your sales.
+Again keywords are not a silver bullet that will make a bad book become a bestseller.
+But using keywords in the right way can be a powerful method in which to increase your book traffic and ultimately your sales.

 The key is to get your book in front of the right shoppers.